JUMPN Trading 1.7% Higher This Week (JST)

 - QANplatform (QANX) traded down 2.2% against the dollar and now trades at $7,030.26 or 0.25798217 BTC.

 JUMPN was first traded on April 24th, 2022.
 JUMPN’s total supply is 99,999,999,899 tokens.
+JUMPN’s official Twitter account is @jumpnofficial.
+JUMPN’s official website is jumpn.today.
 JUMPN’s official message board is medium.com/@jumpnofficial.
-JUMPN’s official Twitter account is @jumpnofficial.
-The official website for JUMPN is jumpn.today.

-It is usually not currently possible to purchase alternative cryptocurrencies such as JUMPN directly using US dollars.
-Investors seeking to acquire JUMPN should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase JUMPN using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as JUMPN directly using U.S. dollars.
+Investors seeking to acquire JUMPN should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy JUMPN using one of the aforementioned exchanges.

 Receive News & Updates for JUMPN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for JUMPN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.